deniskrumko/ksqldb-ui/README.md

 # ksqldb-ui

-Free and simple way to interact with ksqlDB using UI
+Free and simple way to interact with [ksqlDB](https://ksqldb.io/) using UI.